snap-stanford/snap-python/doc/source/reference/GetDegSeqV1.rst

 .. function:: GetDegSeqV(Graph, InDegV, OutDegV)

-Returns in- and out-degree sequence vectors for all nodes.
+Computes the in- and out- degree sequence vector for nodes in *Graph*.
+The degree sequence vectors are stored in *InDegV* and *OutDegV*, respectively.

 Parameters: